Our Staff

 M.A. in Christian Studies from Trinity International University

-Ryan has 20 years of experience meeting with all age groups in various contexts, such as private practice, community mental health, and church settings.
-In addition, he has worked for over ten years with college students and has spoken at youth retreats in Mexico and the United States.
-Ryan has also been a missionary in Mexico and the United States for 14 years.
+With 20 years of experience working with clients of all ages across various contexts—including private practice, community mental health, and church settings—Ryan has developed a broad understanding of different life challenges.
+He has spent over a decade working with college students and has spoken at youth retreats in Mexico and the United States.
+Additionally, Ryan has served as a missionary in both countries for 14 years.

 Practice Focus